crumbhole/argocd-vault-replacer/README.md

 ## Rotating secrets in Vault
 Currently, because Argo CD cannot monitor Vault for changes, when you change a secret in Vault, Argo CD will not automatically update your Kubernetes resources with the new value.
 You will have to either push a change to git, use the Hard Refresh option in Argo CD, or force Argo CD to heal by deleting the Kubernetes resource in question.

+## Development

+This project only builds with go 1.17 (and presumably later when later happens).

+You can build in the docker container, or look at the [Makefile] to build and test conventionally.

+Please add tests for any new/changed functionallity.